 Don't get rid of your home stereo system, upgrade it!

-Add wireless Bluetooth technology to your classic hi fi stereo system with this little upgrade adapter.
+Add wireless Bluetooth technology to your classic hi fi stereo system with DAK's Bluetooth Upgrade adapter.

 |Drew's stereo system may be prehistoric, but it really puts out great sound.
 Yet, for all the effort he put into converting his LP's to MP3's, tagging the artist, album and album art and then loading the files all to his iPhone, it's a shame not to be taking the final step and stream all his audio wirelessly, directly from his iPhone to his home stereo, using Bluetooth.
 Now with the Bluetooth Upgrade For Home Stereo Receivers, he can do just that!